 The way this works is that advertisers will no longer be able to use minimal data to identify individual users.
 While we can currently see search terms with just a single impression or click in Google Ads, this will no longer be the case.

 However, Google hasn’t confirmed what they mean by “significant” data.
 For some advertisers, this could have a consequential impact on campaigns and budgets.
 We don’t know what we can’t see, so advertisers could miss out on important keywords because Google Ads doesn’t think that there’s enough data.

-Not everyone is happy about this change.
+Not everyone is happy about this change as it will effect many of paid advertising campaigns.
 Many have pointed out that there are thousands of low-volume search queries that pose absolutely no privacy risk.

 There’s also the argument that while having just one or two low-volume keywords no longer displayed won’t make much of an impact, they can add up.
 Advertisers will no longer be able to analyse their low-volume keywords to refine their campaigns.